-5.11.16 A Housing Assessment Report will be required as part of a planning and development application, to be approved prior to any Secondary Plan Amendment, Precinct Plan or Phasing Plan, which:

-- .a Implements the Housing and Social Matters policies of this Plan or upper levels of government; - Outlines the proposed housing and unit mix, including an appropriate provision of non-market housing, residential care homes, supportive housing and retirement communities; - .c Outlines the potential affordable housing units to be provided, when applicable; - .d Considers the provision of serviced land of a suitable size for high-density development for the purposes of affordable housing, gratuitously conveyed to the Region or made available to a non-profit housing provider.
-Land conveyances for affordable housing must be free and clear of encumbrances include zoning appropriate for affordable housing development, be tied to development milestones (e.g., registration of plan of subdivision for the applicable lands), and include cost-sharing provisions. - .e Demonstrates through each phase of development and precinct, a contribution towards Regional and local housing targets as identified in Part 3.3 of this Plan.
+- 5.11.17 5.11.16 A Housing Assessment Report will be required as part of a planning and development application, to be approved prior to approval of any Secondary Plan, and any Secondary Plan Amendment, Precinct Plan or Phasing Plan, which: - .a Implements the policy directions from Provincial policy Housing and Regional and local housing Social Matters policies of this Plan or upper levels of government; - Outlines the proposed housing and unit mix, including an appropriate provision of non-market housing, residential care homes, supportive housing and retirement communities; - .c Outlines the potential affordable housing units anticipated from Inclusionary Zoningto be provided, when applicable; - .d Considers the provision of serviced land of a suitable size for high-density development for the purposes of affordable housing, gratuitously conveyed to the Region or made available to a non-profit housing provider.
+Land conveyances for affordable housing must be free and clear of encumbrances include zoning appropriate for affordable housing development, be tied to development milestones (e.g., registration of plan of subdivision for the applicable lands), and include cost-sharing provisions. - .e Demonstrates through each phase of development and precinct, a contribution towards Regional and local housing targets as identified in Table 8Part 3.3 of this Plan.